National Anti-Corruption Bureau of Ukraine: Anti-Corruption Bureau

 Founding and launching the National Anti-Corruption Bureau was one of the requirements set by the IMF and the European Commission for relaxation of visa restrictions between Ukraine and the European Union.

-On 14 October 2014 Verkhovna Rada of Ukraine adopted the Law "On the National Anti-Corruption Bureau of Ukraine".

-In January 2015 for the first time in history of modern Ukraine an open competition for position of director of a state agency was announced.
-186 candidates applied for the position of Director of the National Anti-corruption Bureau of Ukraine.
-The winner of the competition was Artem Sytnyk.

-On 16 April 2015 the President of Ukraine Petro Poroshenko signed two decrees: No. 217/2015 – decree on founding the National Anti-corruption Bureau of Ukraine and No.218/2015 — decree on appointing Artem Sytnyk the Bureau's Director.
-This provided a starting point for a new state agency.
+On 14 October 2014, Verkhovna Rada of Ukraine adopted the law "On the National Anti-Corruption Bureau of Ukraine".
+On 16 April 2015, the President of Ukraine Petro Poroshenko signed two decrees: No. 217/2015 – decree on founding the National Anti-corruption Bureau of Ukraine and No.218/2015 — decree on appointing Artem Sytnyk as the Bureau's Director.
 The first order signed by the NABU Director on 23 April 2015 approved the Bureau's structure and staffing.
-On 24 April Gizo Uglava was appointed First Deputy Director.
-When Gizo Uglava was hired by Artem Sytnyk he said:"Ukraine matters to Georgia, we believe that if we save Georgia, we save Ukraine, and the other way round.
-Moreover, that’s my chance to do what I love – to investigate".
+On 24 April, Gizo Uglava was appointed First Deputy Director.
+When Gizo Uglava was hired by Artem Sytnyk, he said: "Ukraine matters to Georgia, we believe that if we save Georgia, we save Ukraine, and the other way round.
+Moreover, that's my chance to do what I love – to investigate".

-Later two more Deputy Directors were appointed: Anatoly Novak and Tetyana Varvarska.

-On 7 May the Bureau was given premises At 3 Vasylya Surykova street, Kyiv.

-On 30 November 2015 the competition for the position of the Head of the Specialized Anti-Corruption Prosecutor's Office, on which the start of the NABU work depended, was over.
-Nazar Kholodnitskiy took the position.

-On 4 December the NABU detectives entered the first three criminal proceedings concerning the theft of state owned companies' funds to the value of 1 billion UAH into the Unified Register of Pre-Trial Investigations.

 The agency's detectives underwent training sponsored by the U.S. Federal Bureau of Investigation and the European Union.

-From June 2017 the NABU Director is a member of the EUACI's Steering Committee.
+From June 2017, the NABU Director is a member of the EUACI's Steering Committee.
 The National Anti-Corruption Bureau is one of the beneficiaries this program.